vrajani/tech-questions/docs/general.md

 * Can you implement a stack?
 * max contiguous sum
 * Find the least common ancestor (LCA) in a binary tree.
 Pointer from node to parent is NOT present.
 Design the tree node and write the method that returns the LCA
-* Given a circularly rotated array [3 5 6 7 8 -3 -1 -1 1 2] design an algorithm to find an element in an efficient way.
+* Given a circularly rotated practical.array [3 5 6 7 8 -3 -1 -1 1 2] design an algorithm to find an element in an efficient way.
 * 2. Write a SQL queries using Group by and having.
 * determine if two rectangles overlap.
 * Longest Common Subsequence, DFS and print paths from the root node to all the nodes in the tree